 Shave With the Grain

-This must be the first thing that all barbers learn, just like how a swedish masseuse learns to direct their work towards the heart.
+This must be the first thing that all barbers learn, just like how a Swedish masseuse learns to direct their work towards the heart.
 It might be tempting to shave against the grain, but just because you can hear a louder scratching noise, don’t think that a deeper shave is being achieved!
-Going against the grain is likely to cause intense irritation, ingrown hairs, a bad burn and a very unhappy you.
-Go with the grain, and your chances of burn are reduced 100 fold.
+Going against the grain is likely to cause intense irritation, ingrown hairs, a bad razor burn and a very unhappy you.
+Go with the grain, and your chances of burn are reduced hundred fold.

 Last But Not Least

 Rinse your face off with nice cold water when you’re finished.
 The cold water helps to close your pores up and reduces the chance that you will develop ingrown hairs.
 It also helps to wake you up if this shave is happening at ungodly o’clock.
-Then apply a little face balm or moisturiser to soothe the skin, I mean you’ve just finished pulling sharp metal across it, no matter how careful you’ve been it’s going to be a little unhappy with you.
+Then apply a little face balm or moisturiser to soothe the skin, I mean, you’ve just finished pulling sharp metal across it, so no matter how careful you’ve been, it’s going to be a little unhappy with you.
 Try something with aloe vera.